njacobsonlab/Pretrained-Actigraphy-Transformer/README.md

 4. ALBERT-Conv: Work in progress

 ### Pretrained on 2003-2004, 2005-2006, 2011-2012 NHANES Actigraphy (N=21,538)
-> ❗ Good if you want to conduct a study on 2013-2014 NHANES actigraphy data
+> ❗ Good if you want to conduct a study with 2013-2014 NHANES actigraphy data